OpenSourceBrain/JoglekarEtAl18/Brian/OriginalCodes/README.md

-Matlab original codes and files
+Brian original codes and npy data files

 The codes are also available on https://github.com/xjwanglab/JoglekarEtAl2018_Neuron